 I am standing on the sidewalk.
 I turn to my left and there are two old ladies in traditional dress with bowler hats talking earnestly on the street corner.
 Meanwhile, the shop opposite me is blaring the 80s Cyndi Lauper classic ‘Girls Just Wanna Have Fun’.
-I pinch myself as I realize that I am in Sucre, Bolivia.
+I pinch myself as I realise that I am in Sucre, Bolivia.
 This is a land of syncretic culture where Catholicism coexists with traditional beliefs such as the Sun God and Pachamama, Mother Earth.
 Getting here was costly and painful (flights via Sao Paolo and Santa Cruz de la Sierra), but it was definitely worth all the extra cost and effort.

-Apparently, every year Cuba has a special theme and it was the Year of Energy when she was there, so Fidel set about quizzing the Cuban manager of her college about the amount of electricity they consumed.
-The guy was totally flustered and told Fidel that he would be able to bring him all the bills.
-Anyway, Fidel was having none of it and started asking him about the number of rooms they had and how many hours each room was used.
+Apparently, every year Cuba has a special theme and it was the Year of Energy at that time.
+In no time, Fidel set about quizzing the Cuban manager of her college about the amount of electricity they consumed.
+The poor guy, totally flustered, told Fidel that he would be able to bring him all the bills.
+In any case, Fidel was having none of it and started asking him about the number of rooms they had and how many hours each room was used.
 Then, he sat down, took out a pencil and paper and started calculating how much electricity they used.
-She said that he positively radiated charisma, energy and intelligence- they were impressed.
+She said that he positively radiated charisma, energy, and intelligence.
+The experience left a lasting impression.

-PS: the football match with the two year old twins was surprisingly peaceful and there was no Uruguayan style fouling!
+PS: the football match with the two-year-old twins was surprisingly peaceful and there was no Uruguayan style fouling!